Red Sox vs. Mariners Player Props Betting Odds

-Oddsmakers have set player props for Julio Rodriguez, Justin Turner and others when the Seattle Mariners host the Boston Red Sox at T-Mobile Park on Tuesday at 9:40 PM ET.
+Player prop bet odds for Julio Rodriguez and others are listed when the Seattle Mariners host the Boston Red Sox at T-Mobile Park on Wednesday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!